OMGhozlan/terraform-provider-ctfchallenge/docs/index.md

 1. **Read the challenge description** - Understand what you need to accomplish
 2. **Build your solution** - Write Terraform code that meets the requirements
-3. **Submit proof of work** - Validate your solution with the flag_validator resource
+3. **Submit proof of work** - Validate your solution with resources or direct proof
 4. **Capture the flag** - If successful, the flag is revealed as your reward!

 The flag format is: `flag{some_text_here}`